 Agents said Michael Carnock's injuries are consistent with him being struck by a boat on the Tellico Lake.

 "We just want to know, we just want to know," said Michael Carnock Jr., who is Carnock's oldest son.

-Officials told WVLT the man, Michael Carnock, 55, from Maryland was visiting his parents in Tellico Village when he went for a swim on Tuesday morning at about 10 a.m. around Jackson Ferry Island.
+Officials said Carnock, 55, of Maryland, was visiting his parents in Tellico Village when he went for a swim about 10 a.m. on the morning of May 15 around Jackson Ferry Island.
 The search for the long-distance swimmer began about three hours later at 1 p.m.

-The search efforts cover a large area of water that's as deep as 75 feet in some places.
-Visibility is typically zero to five feet, so that's why officials said air assistance is so helpful.
-Officials on Thursday said this rescue mission now has turned into more of a recovery mission.
+The search efforts covered a large area of water that's as deep as 75 feet in some places.
+Authorities said Thursday the search turned into more of a recovery mission for the experienced swimmer.

-Search efforts continued from 10 a.m. to 7 p.m.
-Wednesday before they were suspended for the evening.
-The search resumed Thursday morning.
-The Blount County Sheriff's Office's dive team that specializes in under water caves is on hand, as well as a helicopter from the Air National Guard, a cadaver dog, and several other agencies.
+The Blount County Sheriff's Office's dive team that specializes in under water caves was on hand for the search, as well as a helicopter from the Air National Guard, a cadaver dog, and several other agencies.

-Carnock's wife and three sons traveled from Maryland to Tellico Plains Wednesday evening, along with some family friends.
+Carnock's wife and three sons traveled from Maryland to Tellico Plains Wednesday evening for the search, along with some family friends.